Ernest Gaewu

-Ernest Yao Gaewu (born on 18 April 1969) is a Ghanaian lawyer and judge who is in active service at the Supreme Court of Ghana.
+Ernest Yao Gaewu (born on 18 April 1969) is a Ghanaian judge who is in active service at the Supreme Court of Ghana.

 Early life and education

 Gaewu was born in Ho, but hails from Abotia in the Ho West District of the Volta Region.
 He attended Awudome Senior High School for his Ordinary Level education and Mawuli School for his Advanced Level education.
 He then proceeded to the University of Ghana in 1995 to study law.
 After completing his law degree, he attended the Ghana School of Law and was called to the bar in 2000.

 Career

 After completing his legal education, Gaewu worked at Mawulorm Chambers in the Volta Region under the leadership of Justice Jones Dotse.
 In 2009, he became the head of the chamber.
 From 2012 to 2015, he served as the assistant secretary and then secretary of the Volta Bar, as well as a member of the National Council of the Ghana Bar Association.
 He was also the Bar's representative at the Volta Prison Council and served for two terms.
 Gaewu has served on various boards and committees, including the Disciplinary Committee of Volta GFA, the Ho Teaching Hospital Board, the Ho Polytechnic Entity Committee, and the Entity Committee of the University of Health and Allied Sciences.
 He was also a government appointee of the Ho Municipal Assembly from 2002 to 2004.
 After working in private practice for about two decades, Gaewu was appointed justice of the High Court.

 Prior to his legal practice, Gaewu worked as the managing director of Kwagame Ghana Ltd, a family business, from 1987 to 1995.